Deploying SDKs to GitHub

 APIMatic allows you to directly deploy your SDKs to GitHub.
-Furthermore you can utilise this to persist any post generation tweaks to the generated library.
+Furthermore you can utilize this to persist any post generation tweaks to the generated library.
 We always deploy to a separate branch and give our customers the freedom to handle conflicts during branch merges.

 How does the GitHub deployment work?